REPOSTED FROM THE GARDEN SPOT VILLAGE BLOG

 I met with Brianna to discuss how the meal vouchers that Swipe Out Hunger provides her students can better help.
 Right off the bat, the first way was to get them more vouchers.

-Currently, the thousands of students who are food insecure at UCLA, UCSB and beyond receive meal vouchers through Swipe Out Hunger.
+Currently, thousands of California college students who are food insecure receive meal vouchers through Swipe Out Hunger.
 These give them access into campus dining halls where they’re able to have a warm, nutritious meal.

 As Brianna and I spoke, it was clear we needed to get her scholars more meal vouchers.
-As I asked more, she suddenly got up from her seat and opened her desk cabinet.
+As I continued to ask, she suddenly got up from her seat and opened her desk cabinet.
 It revealed shelves full of food.